Athletes whose sport requires using a racket, stick, bat or other implement to move a ball through space know how important grip strength is.

-Developing a strong grip requires that you focus on the muscles of the forearm, specifically the flexor digitorum superficialis, flexor digitorum profondus and the flexor policus longus.
+Developing a strong grip requires that you focus on the muscles of the forearm, specifically the flexor digitorum superficialis, flexor digitorum profundus and the flexor pollicis longus.
 When flexed isometrically, these three muscles allow you to maintain a closed-hand hold on dumbbells, barbells and cable and pulley handles (as well as rackets, bats and sticks).

 When fatigued, these muscles lose their contractibility, resulting in the hand opening and the weight slipping to the ground.

 Exercises to improve grip strength

 Building a better grip requires strengthening of the forearms.

 Many women worry about getting bulky and the idea of having muscular forearms goes against their personal aesthetic.
 Just remember that strong forearms will allow you to develop strong shoulders, a more well-defined back and a booty to behold.
 As long as your gains are proportional, nobody will be looking at your gripping muscles.